Marina Shimanskaya: 1973–1992: Early work

-Marina Shimanskaya's debut in the cinema took place in 1977 playing Lydia Nikolaevna in the film "When I become a giant" (Когда я стану великаном).
+Shimanskaya's debut in the cinema took place in 1977 playing Lydia Nikolaevna in the film "When I become a giant" (Когда я стану великаном).
 Already after the first roles in the film, in 1981, she appeared on the cover of Soviet Screen magazine.
 She received great fame after the premiere of the movie "Caring for Women" (Берегите женщин) in 1981.

-Marina Shimanskaya worked in the best companies in Russia, starred in more than fifteen feature films, a score of theatrical works, ...
+Shimanskaya worked in the best companies in Russia, starred in more than fifteen feature films, a score of theatrical works, ...
 In addition to touring Europe and the United States.

 She worked at the Hermitage Theater in Moscow between 1984 and 1991.
 In the 1991–1992 season he expanded his training under the direction of Oleg Tabakov.

 1992–present

 Since 1992 Shimanskaya works in Europe.
 She is an actress, stage director, and drama teacher.

+In Spain she has participated in several theatre projects, directing works by Tolstoy, Chekhov, Bulgakov, Lorca and Mayorga.
+She has acted in Michel Gaztambide's film “Hombre sin hombre”, in Algis Arlauskas' medium-length film “Laugarren mundua” and in the ETB1 Basque television series “Goenkale”.
+In 2009 she starred in the feature film “El Vencedor” on Russian Television.

 In 2009, together with her husband the actor and director Algis Arlauskas, she founded the drama school Ánima Eskola School of Drama where she teaches.
 In addition, she has taught acting classes at the University of Zaragoza and the University of Navarra, among others.

-Shimanskaya is an expert in the Stanislavski's system and Russian method and she has studied and developed it, under the Stanislavsky, Mikhail Chekhov, Grotowski and Vajtangov method (Russian method), following the methodologies of the Russian school.
+Shimanskaya is an expert in the Stanislavski's system and Russian method and she has studied and developed it, with Yevgeny Vakhtangov's, Michael Chekhov's and Vsevolod Meyerhold's (promoter of theatrical biomechanics) systems (Russian method) (also with some influences of Jerzy Grotowski), following the methodologies of the Russian school (Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology).

+As an acting teacher, Shimanskaya is considered quite harsh and strict, although Shimanskaya herself states that "she is a lump of sugar compared to those who taught her" at the Russian Institute of Theatre Arts (GITIS), where the level of severity on the part of the teachers was very high (her teachers at the GITIS were direct students of Konstantin Stanislavski and Michael Chekhov).

 In 2010 she received the Ercilla Award for Best Theatrical Career.

-In the year 2022 she played the role of Naina Yeltsina, First Lady of Russia, in the acclaimed TV series The Crown (Netflix).
+As a drama and acting teacher, hundreds of well-known actors and actresses have passed through Shimanskaya's hands, which she has trained following the classical Russian methodology, among others, Aitor Luna, Galder Pérez, Guillermo Altair, Richard Sahagún, David Valdelvira, Larraitz García, Txema Perez, Borja Uribesalgo, Xabi Ortuzar, Samuel Gibert, Iratxe Hernández, Ane Pikaza, Yannick Vergara, Yeray Vázquez, Sandra Tejero, Estela Celdrán, Ander Barinaga-Rementeria, Koldo Olabarri, Ainhoa Artetxe, Julen Jiménez, Nahikari Rodríguez, Nerea Elizalde, Carmen Climent, Erika Rodríguez, Andoni Polo, Andrea Monrocle, Lorea Lyons, Ane Inés Landeta, Miren Galán, Eriz Cerezo, Ander Rovira, Josu Iriarte, Egoitz Lucena...